Efficiently Learning Probabilistic Logical Models by Cheaply Ranking Mined Rules: Proof of Theoretical Properties of Pattern Mining

 In this section, we prove Theorems \ref{theorem:N-closeness-completness}, \ref{theorem:complexity}, and \ref{theorem:N} and justify Remark \ref{rmk:N}.
 We start with some preliminary definitions before proceeding with the proof.

-\paragraph{Definitions and notation.} The \notion{$D$-neighbourhood of a node $v_i$} is the set of all nodes that are a distance less than or equal to $D$ from $v_i$.
+\paragraph{Definitions and notation.} The \textit{length} of a pattern $\pattern{\varphi}$ is the number of atoms in $\varphi$.
+The \notion{$D$-neighbourhood of a node $v_i$} is the set of all nodes that are a distance less than or equal to $D$ from $v_i$.
 The \notion{$D$-neighbourhood length $l$ patterns of a node $v_i$}, denoted $\mathcal{P}_{D,l}(v_i)$, is the set of all connected patterns of length $l$ that have a grounding that includes $v_i$, and whose remaining nodes in the grounding also occur within the $D$-neighbourhood of $v_i$.
 The \notion{$D$-neighbourhood length $l$ pattern distribution of $v_i$} is the function that maps from $\mathcal{P}_{D,l}(v_i)$ to the number of groundings of that pattern within the $D$-neighbourhood of $v_i$ that include $v_i$.
 The \notion{$D$-neighbourhood length $l$ pattern probability distribution of $v_i$}, denoted $\prob^{(l)}_i$, is the probability distribution obtained by normalising this distribution.